Frodo45127/rpfm/README.md

 # FAQ
 - **Why not helping with PFM instead of reimplement it?**: because I wanted to learn a new language, and I already now a bit of C#.
 Also, where is the fun of that?
 - **Why the code quality is not the very best?**: because I'm using this project to learn Rust, and I'm constantly rewriting code as I find new and better ways to write it.

+# Known bugs
+- Loc PackedFile entries doesn't escape certain characters, so you can see entries with line breaks ("\n") but you can't add new ones.
+Same with tabs.
+- Decoding of big Loc files (like the vanilla localisation file) is SLOOOOWWWWWW.
+Need to improve his decoding in the future.
+- You can add and delete lines from a Loc PackedFile. "+" add a new line, "-" deletes the selected line.
+I'll add a button in a future update.
+For now, that should be enough.

 # Credits
 - ***Frodo45127***: I'm the guy who has made the program.